joelmir/dict_to_xml/README.md

 # dict_to_xml

-Convert dictionies to a xml element.
+Convert dictionaries to lxml elements.

-Dependences:
+Dependence:

 lxml